AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 In addition to those attributes defined in IS-04 for all coded video Flows, the following attributes defined in the [Flow Attributes register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/) of the [NMOS Parameter Registers][] are used for JPEG XS.

+These attributes provide information for Controllers and Users to evaluate stream compatibility between Senders and Receivers.

 - [Components](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#components)
   The Flow resource MUST indicate the color (sub-)sampling using the `components` attribute.
   The `components` array value corresponds to the `sampling`, `width` and `height` values in the SDP format-specific parameters defined by RFC 9134.
 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
-  The Flow resource MUST indicate the JPEG XS profile, which defines limits on the required algorithmic features and parameter ranges used in the codestream.
+  The Flow resource is strongly RECOMMENDED to indicate the JPEG XS profile, which defines limits on the required algorithmic features and parameter ranges used in the codestream.
   The permitted `profile` values are strings, defined as per RFC 9134.
+  The Unrestricted profile is indicated by omitting this attribute.
 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
-  The Flow resource MUST indicate the JPEG XS level, which defines a lower bound on the required throughput for a decoder in the image (or decoded) domain.
+  The Flow resource is strongly RECOMMENDED to indicate the JPEG XS level, which defines a lower bound on the required throughput for a decoder in the image (or decoded) domain.
   The permitted `level` values are strings, defined as per RFC 9134.
+  The Unrestricted level is indicated by omitting this attribute.
 - [Sublevel Bits Per Pixel](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#sublevel-bits-per-pixel)
-  The JPEG XS sublevel defines a lower bound on the required throughput for a decoder in the codestream (or coded) domain.
+  The Flow resource is strongly RECOMMENDED to indicate the JPEG XS sublevel, which defines a lower bound on the required throughput for a decoder in the codestream (or coded) domain.
-  When the `sublevel_bpp` attribute is omitted, the Full (or Unrestricted) sublevel is implied.
-  Otherwise, the `sublevel_bpp` value SHOULD indicate the compression ratio used by the encoder in bits per pixel as a number.
-  When the precise value is not available, the value MUST be set based on the sublevel indicated in the codestream or in the SDP format-specific parameters defined by RFC 9134.
+  The permitted `sublevel_bpp` values are integers, expressed in bits per pixel (BPP), corresponding to the sublevel.
+  The Full sublevel is indicated by the number of bits per component multiplied by the number of components in the uncompressed image.
-  For example, `Sublev6bpp` is indicated by the value `6`.
+  The Unrestricted sublevel is indicated by omitting this attribute.
 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
   The Flow resource SHOULD indicate the target bit rate (kilobits/second) of the codestream.
   The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.